Red Hen Publications

 It not only sounds an awful lot like hair-splitting, but it doesn’t actually answer the question that was asked.
 No, of course Lily could not have known from report, or from experience that sacrificing her own life would save that of her child.
 But then why did she do it if she had no reason to think it might do something?

 And frankly, from where I am standing, Rowling’s explanation diminishes Lily’s sacrifice altogether.
-That renders it into a combination of a useless gesture on the order of Bellatrix marching off, head-high into Azkaban, and a certain form of cowardice (or despair) manifesting as a determination to die herself before she has to watch the Dark Lord kill her baby.
+Rendering it into a combination of a useless gesture on the order of Bellatrix marching off, head-high into Azkaban, and a certain form of cowardice (or despair) manifesting as a determination to die herself before she has to watch the Dark Lord kill her baby.

 Looked at with any sense of detachment, Rowling’s answer sounds rather to me like an attempt to deflect attention from the issue by wrapping it up in a supposedly impenetrable “mystery” so she doesn’t have to explain anything.
 Which now, downstream of DHs, we realize is probably exactly what she was doing.

 Which does hypothetically add a couple of mildly interesting twists to this puzzle.
-First it confirms that, unlikely as it may seem, Voldemort was telling a form of truth when he assures Harry in PS/SS that his mother “didn’t have to die” (although, in the flashback in DHs, WE certainly never heard him do anything like actually offering Lily her life).
+First it confirms that, unlikely as it may seem, Voldemort was telling a form of truth when he assures Harry in PS/SS that his mother “didn’t have to die” (although, in the “flashback” in DHs, WE certainly never heard him do anything like actually offer Lily her life).
 Second, it implies that the one who “defied” him three times in the first place probably was James, and James alone.
 Voldemort was fairly insistent that James Potter did have to die.
 Lily was irrelevant to his accounting.
 And, given what we now know about Lily’s broad popularity in school, the tired old theory that one of Voldemort’s followers had asked that she be spared is, once again, in full play.
 Even Rowling seems to believe it.

-I suppose the most charitable interpretation is that Rowling just doesn’t particularly care about how her characters got themselves into the mess.
+I suppose the most charitable interpretation is that Rowling just doesn’t particularly care about how her characters got themselves into a mess.
 She is only concerned with getting them out.
 Or with conspicuously not getting them out and pointing to it as a moral.

 Frankly, I’d be a lot more inclined to believe that Tom had agreed to spare Lily simply in order to get a more secure hold over Snape.